 - No alcohol will be served in the sportsbook

-- Must be 21 years of age to gamble anywhere in casino.
+- Must be 21 years of age to gamble anywhere in the casino.

 The History of Online Sports Betting in New Mexico

-New Mexico’s situation is interesting because of their progressive approach to overturning old laws and regulations.
-Let's look at some of the most historic gambling moments from the state’s past.
+New Mexico’s situation is interesting because of its progressive approach to overturning old laws and regulations.
+Let’s look at some of the most historic gambling moments from the state’s past.

 - 1947 – Legalization of horse racing.
 First legal Pari-Mutuel Horse race betting starts at Hollywood park – now called Ruidoso Park.